3D Print Not Sticking to Print Bed? Here's the Solution

 Conclusion

-These seven methods can help you with troubleshooting your 3D printer adhesion problems.
+These eight methods can help you with troubleshooting your 3D printer adhesion problems.
 Sometimes a single method—like adding a layer of glue to your print surface—will do the trick.
 In most cases, however, making various adjustments will result in the best adhesion and high-quality prints.
 In sum, ensuring a level 3D printer bed and a clean build surface, as well as using adhesive aids, and having the right print settings and printing temperature will have the best print results.

 References